 Trainees are encouraged to get involved with the Trainees' Committee.
-For information on the Committee please email Trainees@rcpi.ie.
-For a list of current Trainee Committee members and details on the role please see here.
+For information on the Trainee Committee please email trainees@rcpi.ie.
+For a list of current Trainee Committee members and details on the role you can review the RCPI Trainees Committee Homepage